sharry/OneClass/README.md

 # OneClass

-OneClass is a classroom app built with .NET 6, Microsoft Graph API, and React.
+OneClass is a classroom app built with .NET 6, using ASP.NET Web APIs and calls to Microsoft Graph using the .NET SDK, and a React frontend.
 It is designed to streamline the classroom experience for both students and teachers.

 # Team